 Since joining the Great Barrier Reef Marine Park Authority Reef Guardian Program in 2008, Cairns Regional Council has invested heavily in water quality improvements, most notably, the $188 million Cleaner Seas upgrade of wastewater treatment plants that has improved the quality of wastewater discharge by 80%.

 By 2020, Council aims to reduce its greenhouse gas emissions by 50%.
-This ambitious target is on-track through landfill gas management, energy and fuel efficiency and renewable energy installations, including an additional 800 solar panels in 2016.
+This ambitious target is on-track through landfill gas management, energy and fuel efficiency and renewable energy installations.

 In 2016 Council also established a Nature-based Learning Grant to help fund school excursions into the local environment.